Jim's Maui Guide

 Please do your homework before planning any travel.

-There is currently a mandatory 14-day quarantine for anyone arriving in Hawaii.
+There is currently a mandatory 10-day quarantine for anyone arriving in Hawaii without a negative test from an approved vendor.

 Maybe we will be able travel again someday,